11 Top Things to Do In Seville You Can’t Miss

 Seville Weather and When to Visit

 It’s a bit cooler and a bit less touristed then.
-The fall does cool off but it’s also rainy season.
+The fall does cool off, but it’s also the rainy season.
 Winter highs don’t tend to go much higher than 60° F (15.56° C).
 Prices do tend to fall some during the winter.

 Why You Should Visit Seville

 Seville is a city that lives up to its hype!
 Its beautiful and well-maintained historic center can keep you busy for days seeing the sights and eating your way through the many tapas bars.
 One is more incredible than the next.
 This historic city gives a great glimpse of the Andalusia region and is well worth a visit.